ANEXL/English-presentation/presentation_template.md

  * basic python knowledge

- * how to work with the ulib libraries
+ * how to work with libraries

  * insights into game logic and design